MIM-104 Patriot: Patriot equipment

-The AN/MPQ-53, -65 and - 65A Radar Set
+AN/MPQ-53, -65 and -65A Radar Set

 The AN/MPQ-53/65 Radar Set is a passive electronically scanned array radar equipped with IFF, electronic counter-countermeasure (ECCM), and track-via-missile (TVM) guidance subsystems.

 The AN/MPQ-53 Radar Set supports PAC-2 units, while the AN/MPQ-65 Radar Set supports PAC-2 and PAC-3 units.
-The main difference between these two radars is the addition of a second travelling wave tube (TWT), which gives the −65 radar increased search, detection, and tracking capability.
+The main difference between these two radars is the addition of a second travelling-wave tube (TWT), which gives the −65 radar increased search, detection, and tracking capability.
 The radar antenna array consists of over 5,000 elements that "deflect" the radar beam many times per second.

 The radar antenna array contains an IFF interrogator subsystem, a TVM array, and at least one "sidelobe canceller" (SLC), which is a small array designed to decrease interference that might affect the radar.
 Patriot's radar is somewhat unusual in that it is a "detection-to-kill" system, meaning that a single unit performs all search, identification, track, and engagement functions.
-This is in contrast to most SAM systems, where several different radars are necessary to perform all functions necessary to detect and engage targets.
+Most other SAM systems, by contrast, require several different radars to perform all functions necessary to detect and engage targets.

 The beam created by the Patriot's flat phased array radar is comparatively narrow and highly agile compared to that of a moving dish.
 This characteristic gives the radar the ability to detect small, fast targets like ballistic missiles, or low radar cross-section targets such as stealth aircraft or cruise missiles.
-The power and agility of Patriot's radar is also highly resistant to countermeasures, including ECM, radar jamming and use of RWR equipment.
+The power and agility of Patriot's radar is also highly resistant to countermeasures, including ECM, radar jamming, and use of RWR equipment.
 Patriot is capable of quickly changing frequencies to resist jamming.
+However, the radar can suffer from "blind spots."